Vyral/tia-mcbride-recruiting/_posts/2020-04-01-the-path-to-becoming-an-agent.md

 **After you finish your classes, you’ll send your information to TREC, the Texas Real Estate Commissioner,** where you’ll go in to have your fingerprints taken and do an FBI background check.

-Once that’s been taken care of and you’ve paid your application fees, **you can then join a real estate board that operates in your city.** My board is the HAR or the Houston Association of Realtors, but there are also boards in San Antonio and Dallas.
+Once that’s been taken care of and you’ve paid your application fees, **you can then join a real estate board that operates in your city.** My board is the HAR, or the Houston Association of Realtors, but there are also boards in San Antonio and Dallas.

 {% include pullquote.html %}